dgraph-io/dgraph/wiki/content/clients/index.md

 ### Create the client

 To create a client, dial a connection to Dgraph's external Grpc port (typically 9080).
 The following code snippet shows just one connection.
-You can connect to multiple Dgraph serers to distribute the workload evenly.
+You can connect to multiple Dgraph servers to distribute the workload evenly.

 ```go
 func newClient() *client.Dgraph {